apache/druid/docs/content/configuration/coordinator.md

 Dynamic Configuration
 ---------------------

 The coordinator has dynamic configuration to change certain behaviour on the fly.
-The coordinator a JSON spec object from the Druid [metadata storage](../dependencies/metadata-storage.html) config table.
+The coordinator uses a JSON spec object from the Druid [metadata storage](../dependencies/metadata-storage.html) config table.
 This object is detailed below:

 It is recommended that you use the Coordinator Console to configure these parameters.
-However, if you need to do it via HTTP, the JSON object can be submitted to the overlord via a POST request at:
+However, if you need to do it via HTTP, the JSON object can be submitted to the coordinator via a POST request at:

 ```
 http://<COORDINATOR_IP>:<PORT>/druid/coordinator/v1/config